 - Shower after you spend time outdoors to wash the pollen off.

-Fit's Tips: With the power of the Internet at your fingertips, be sure to check the National Allergy Bureau's reports on pollen counts in your area.
+Fit's Tips: With the power of the Internet at your fingertips, be sure to check the reports on pollen counts in your area.

 If you're suffering let me know in the comments below because misery loves company.